 The critical factor to restore a healthy population of loons to Squam Lake seems to be keeping the adult loons alive to stabilize the social structure.
 Increasing the use of non-lead fishing tackle and educating lake users about the dangers of lead and the need to boat carefully around loons will help reduce the threat of human-caused mortalities to loons.
 As the social structure stabilizes, there is reason to hope that productivity on the lake will improve, as the disruptions Squam loons are currently facing during nesting and chick-rearing may abate.
-The early nesting and hatching success evident to date in 2020 may be a result of fewer loon intrusions and a decline in the "social chaos" among Squam's loon population.
+While many factors contribute to loon breeding success, the success of the 2020 breeding season may be at least partially attributed to fewer loon intrusions and a decline in the "social chaos" among Squam's loon population.